 In the midst of an overall push for immigration reform, Congress has extended the EB-5 Regional Center Program again.
-It happened three times in 2017 and has only been extended on a short-term basis, this time, until March 23rd, 2018.
-The President signed a short-term spending package that includes a “clean” EB-5 extension, which puts the federal government and EB-5 program back in business through March 23rd, 2018.
+It happened several times in 2017 and 2018 and was only extended on a short-term basis in 2019 to February 15th.
+This time, however, the Spending Bill reauthorizes the EB-5 program through September 30th, 2019 through the Consolidated Appropriations Act 2019.
+This keeps the federal government and EB-5 program in business and “as-is” through Sept 30th, 2019.

 EB-5 Quick Overview

 The U.S. government set up the EB-5, or employment fifth preference, back in 1990.
 It was designed to attract wealthy foreign investors, who wanted to invest in the United States economy by setting up businesses and employing a minimum amount of ten American citizens.
 Foreign nationals who qualify can acquire permanent residency in the process and can also bring along their immediate family, which includes a spouse and any dependent children under the age of 21.
 The program does not cost American taxpayers but instead adds much-needed tax dollars to the U.S. economy, including the resultant employment of U.S. workers.

 The EB-5 program has been an important economic driver since it came into effect, with the program pulling in over $21 billion in foreign direct investment since 2008 to present times, according to Invest in the USA (IIUSA) industry analytics.
 It is often seen as a luxury-investment immigration program due to the caliber of investor applicants it attracts but has created hundreds of thousands of jobs in the U.S. since it launched, especially in recent years.
 This is due to the nature of the program, which requires that EB-5 investors create at least 10 full-time U.S. workers jobs within a 2-year period.
 The program currently creates, on average, 16 jobs per EB-5 investor.

 Who can Apply for EB-5